digital-botanical-gardens-initiative/integrate_trydb_globi_enpkg/README.md

 **II.
-Script to map the TRY plant species name to the gbif, ncbi, wikidata and otol ids**
+Script to map the TRY plant species name to the gbif, ncbi, wikidata ids**

+Taxonomy mapping of the plant species name in the TRY-db were done using the [taxizedb R-package](https://ropensci.github.io/taxizedb/).
+Values of the SpeciesName column were used for name matching.
+There are many plants and insect species which share names -both genus and species (e.g. _Iris orientalis_), meaning that for TRY-db plant species, ids from all dbs with kingdom 'Plantae' have to be retained.
+For wikidata, taxizedb downloads the database from [zenodo](https://zenodo.org/record/1213477).
+There is no function to match the wikidata ids to their full-lineage or upper taxon levels in taxizedb, therefore first the names were matched to gbif names, lineage for the gbif ids were retrieved in taxize-db and the ones with kingdom 'Plantae' were retained,  which in turn were matched to the 'external-ids' column of the wikidata db provided by taxizedb, thus reducing the overall number of mapped plant species.
+This is a bottleneck and is in-progress to be solved.
+Also, see [here](https://github.com/ropensci/taxizedb/issues/79) for details.
+To run the script:

 `Rscript matchTaxonomy.R`

-To plot distribution of the TRY-db species matched with ids from ott, ncbi, gbif and wikidata, run
+To plot distribution of the TRY-db species matched with ids from ncbi, gbif and wikidata, run

 `Rscript distTaxonomicIds.R`